 In the first half of the 19th century, the clergy of mainland Rush began to move parishioners from Rush to the island where they agreed with the Archbishop to look after the spiritual needs of the inhabitants.
 In 1831 the number of people living on the island was 84.
 It rose to over 100 in the 1840s with over 40 pupils attending the national school.
 From there on the population reduced gradually.
 When Cecil Baring bought the island in 1904, the population was less than twenty which included seasonal and coastguard workers.

-Today, the island population is between 4-6 persons annually.
+Today, you may wonder how many people live on Lambay?
+The island population is between 4-6 persons annually.